The-Back-Room/The-Back-Room.github.io/HowTo/InstallCustomThemes.md

 3. Restart your computer again to ensure all changes take effect.

 ### Step 2: Install the Custom Visual Styles
 1. Download the desired theme.
-Prefereably a `ZIP` archive as `EXE` installers may contain unwanted software and often contain malware.
+Prefereably a `ZIP` archive as `EXE` theme installers may contain unwanted software and often contain malware.
 2. Extract the contents of the downloaded file using a file extraction tool like WinRAR or 7-Zip.
 3. Look for the folder containing the `.theme` file and copy the contents to the `%SYSTEMROOT%\Resources\Themes` directory.
 You can access this folder by typing the path into the File Explorer address bar.
 4. Some themes may require additional programs like [StartIsBack](https://www.startisback.com/) or [Open-Shell](https://open-shell.github.io/) to fully apply the theme.
 Follow any additional instructions provided with the theme.